enjaku4/veri/README.md

 # Returns true if user is authenticated
 logged_in?

-# Authenticates user and creates session, returns true on success or false if account is locked
+# Authenticates user, returns true on success or false if account is locked
 log_in(user)

 # Terminates current session